Foreword, from Wes Himes, Paul Varakas and Stefano Marmo

 And we are not done – we aim to launch a mentoring programme for young people just entering the profession.
 In 2019, to further develop and enfranchise young professional public affairs practitioners, we launched our free membership for under 26s.
 This provides a friction free entry into the lobby world, allowing young professionals to learn from those with experience, network amongst their peers, and take advantage of training and information benefits of the Society.
 It is important that for many of us who have enjoyed the profession over the years to give back to the growing community of young professionals making their way in public affairs.

 At SEAP we will continue to remain vigilant to ensure that lobbying, in all its forms, remains a corruption free zone.
 We encourage all participants in public affairs to be part of your profession by joining a professional body such as SEAP, EPACA or EASE.
 The environment for public affairs and its future fate rests on ensuring that stakeholders know that the profession is being managed at the highest standards.
 It is our mission at SEAP – make it yours.
 If you are a public affairs professional support your local professional association and join us today.

-The Society of European Affairs Professionals (SEAP), along with EPACA, serve as the professional bodies representing public affairs professionals from across a broad spectrum of actors, from trade associations, in-house corporates, NGO’s and consultancies.
+The Society of European Affairs Professionals (SEAP), along with EPACA and EASE, serve as the professional bodies representing public affairs professionals from across a broad spectrum of actors, from trade associations, in-house corporates, NGO’s and consultancies.
 SEAP already counts with more than 20 years of history upholding strong standards of transparency and ethical behaviour for the industry, taking a leading role in promoting self-regulation initiatives (such as our Code of Conduct) and participating in public debates to ensure industry voices are heard in the development of regulations that might affect their activities.